poblouin/my-awesome-list/README.md

 - [Raspberry Pi Imager](https://www.raspberrypi.com/software/) - The quick and easy way to install Raspberry Pi OS and other operating systems to a microSD card, ready to use with your Raspberry Pi
 - [Raycast ](https://www.raycast.com/) - Blazingly fast, totally extendable launcher.
 It lets you complete tasks, calculate, share common links, and much more.
+- [Rectangle ](https://rectangleapp.com/) - Move and resize windows in macOS using keyboard shortcuts or snap areas

 ### Password & 2FA Management